-- Purchase price

-- Expiration date of the offer

-- Deposit (initial and second deposit amounts and terms)

 - Settlement and possession date

 - Inclusions/exclusions

 - Types of financing (cash or mortgage)

 - Mortgage terms and commitment date

 - Contingencies elected and terms

-What should be included in honme offer?
+What should be included in the home offer?

 The offer is a legal document.
 Home offers generally follow the Agreement of Sale (AOS) and usually include: